Monitor ZDM Proxy

 • Prepared Statement cache:

-• Request Failure Rates: the number of request failures per interval.
-You can set the interval in the Error Rate interval dashboard variable at the top.
+• Request Failure Rates: The number of request failures per interval.
+You can set the interval with the Error Rate interval dashboard setting.

-• Connect Failure Rate: one cluster label with two settings, origin and target, which represent the cluster to which the connection attempt failed.
+• Connect Failure Rate: One cluster label with two settings (origin and target) that represent the cluster to which the connection attempt failed.

-• Request Failure Counters: Number of total request failures (resets when the ZDM Proxy instance is restarted)
+• Request Failure Counters: Number of total request failures.
+Resets if the ZDM Proxy instance restarts.

-• Connect Failure Counters: the same labels as the connect failure rate.
+• Connect Failure Counters: Has the same labels as the connect failure rate.

-• Read Failure Counters: the same labels as the read failure rate.
+• Read Failure Counters: Has the same labels as the read failure rate.

-• Write Failure Counters: the same labels as the write failure rate.
+• Write Failure Counters: Has the same labels as the write failure rate.

-To see error metrics by error type, see the node-level error metrics on the next section.
+For error metrics by error type, see the node-level error metrics.

 Node-level metrics